open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 [DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/5.0.0).
 Adding dependency to
 [OpenTelemetry.API](https://www.nuget.org/packages/opentelemetry.api) is
-required only for the following scenarios.
+required only for the following scenarios:

 1. You want to use terminology matching OpenTelemetry spec (Span vs Activity).
    The [shim](#instrumenting-using-opentelemetryapi-shim) can be useful for such